OParl/validator/README.md

 the validation result.
 Instead, you must set an explicit output file.

 **All output the validator produces while running is sent to `stdout`.**

+## Development Setup

+This repository uses git hooks which are being tracked in the repository under the `.hooks` directory.
+To configure these hooks on your clone, please run

+`git config include.path ../.gitconfig`

+in the repository root directory after cloning.